processing/processing-pi-website/content/tutorial/capacitive-touch-keyboard/index.md

 With this connection in place, you can use the I<sup>2</sup>C interface on Raspberry Pi in software and specifically, in Processing.
 The I<sup>2</sup>C interface is supported in Processing via Hardware I/O library's I<sup>2</sup>C class documented here: [Hardware I/O I2C Reference](https://processing.org/reference/libraries/io/I2C.html).

 {{% message type="focus" title="How many I<sup>2</sup>C devices can I use simultaneously?" %}}
 I<sup>2</sup>C interface supports many I<sup>2</sup>C devices whose SDA, SCL and power pins are connected in parallel.
-Each I<sup>2</sup>C device has a factory-configured internal address that sometimes can be changed via pins on the microcontroller according to its datasheet.
-Each device connected to the I<sup>2</sup>C bus should have unique address in order to work with Processing or other software.
+Each I<sup>2</sup>C device has a factory-configured internal address that in most cases can be changed via pins on the microcontroller according to its datasheet. **Each device connected to the I<sup>2</sup>C bus should have unique address in order to work with Processing or other software.**
 {{% /message %}}

 To make Processing compatible with a wide variety of I<sup>2</sup>C devices on single board computers, the Hardware I/O library comes with a few useful examples (listed [on Github](https://github.com/processing/processing/tree/master/java/libraries/io/examples) or under "Examples" within PDE):